 The Foundation steps in at a crucial moment

 In the development of a new cancer treatment, the Foundation intervenes at the precise moment when a researcher has made a highly promising discovery and needs both financial and entrepreneurial support.

 We provide support on both fronts to enable them to bring their project to patients as effectively as possible.

 Help us save lives

-Karine (31) has ovarian cancer and Henry (64) has colorectal cancer.
-These two diseases are diagnosed each year in more than 580,000 * people in Europe.
-The Foundation is supporting a team that is developing an immunotherapy treatment for these two cancers in particular.
-The project has been named “Chasing the Clouds”.
+These two diseases are diagnosed in more than 580,000 (*) people in Europe every year.
+The Foundation is supporting a team developing an immunotherapy treatment for these two cancers in particular.
+The project is called “Chasing the clouds”.

 (*) Globocan 2020 - Europe : colorectal cancer = 519.820 cases, ovarian cancer = 66.693 cases